Giveth/giveth-docs/dapps/givbacks.md

 <img alt='givbacks schedule' src={useBaseUrl('/img/content/giveconomy/GIVBacks_Rounds2.png')} />

 Givers who donate to verified projects within an active round are eligible to receive GIVbacks.
-Note that Projects themselves do not receive GIV for donations made to their own project or other verified projects.
+Note that Project addresses will not receive GIV for donations made to their own project or other verified projects.

 ## Getting GIVbacks